Jeans (film): Plot

-Krishnaveny decides to solve the problem by lying to Nachiappan that Madhu does have an identical twin named Vaishnavi, who was raised separately in an orthodox Brahmin household.
+Krishnaveni decides to solve the problem by lying to Nachiappan that Madhu does have an identical twin named Vaishnavi, who was raised separately in an orthodox Brahmin household.
 The reason for their separation is claimed that "having twins would bring bad luck on their family".
-Nachiappan falls for the lie and leaves for India along with Visu, Ramu, Juno, Krishnaveny, Madhu and Madhesh in order to "meet" Vaishnavi and fix the marriages of Visu and Ramu with Madhu and Vaishnavi respectively.
-Krishnaveny has Madhu pose as Vaishnavi, who contrary to Madhu, is very demure and traditional in nature.
+Nachiappan falls for the lie and leaves for India along with Visu, Ramu, Juno, Krishnaveni, Madhu and Madhesh in order to "meet" Vaishnavi and fix the marriages of Visu and Ramu with Madhu and Vaishnavi respectively.
+Krishnaveni has Madhu pose as Vaishnavi, who contrary to Madhu, is very demure and traditional in nature.
 Ramu immediately falls in love with Vaishnavi, unaware that she is Madhu.
 Meanwhile, Pechiappan, whose marriage with Sundarambal has worsened due to the latter's inability to have children, attempts suicide.
 Nachiappan rescues him and hatches a plan to unite both the families through Visu's and Ramu's marriage plan.
 Nachiappan impersonates Pechiappan and leaves for Karaikudi, where with his business sense and practical nature, he rescues Pechiappan's failing restaurant business and eventually reforms Sundarambal as well.
 Pechiappan takes Nachiappan's place and stays with Visu and Ramu.

 Eventually, Madhu, realising that Ramu is madly in love with her alter-ego, decides to stop acting as Vaishnavi as she feels she is hurting Ramu's as well as Visu's feelings through her act.
 Visu too finds out in parallel that Vaishnavi does not exist.
-Enraged, Visu and his family immediately leave Madhu's house, but Ramu tells him that Madhu had lied due to her love for him and convinces him to reconcile with her.
+He then yells at Madhu and Lakshmi for deceiving him and subsequently immediately leave Madhu's house along with his family, but Ramu tells him that Madhu had lied due to her love for him and convinces him to reconcile with her.
 Ramu further manages to convince his father, unaware that he is his uncle Pechiappan, to get Visu and Madhu married.
 When Nachiappan realises the truth and finds out that Visu and Madhu are getting married, he immediately rushes to Chennai with Sundarambal and stops the wedding.
 At this point, it is revealed that both Nachiappan and Pechiappan had impersonated each other in order to reunite both the families.
 Sundarambal manages to convince Nachiappan to get Visu and Madhu married since Madhu, by posing as Vaishnavi, had done the same thing that Nachiappan and Pechiappan did.
 Visu and Madhu get married.
 Later, at their reception, Madhesh entertains the couple and guests with computer-generated special effects.